Hours of Operation:

 LFL's are currently located at Rotary Park, Four Freedoms Park, Four Mile Cove Ecological Preserve, Jaycee Park, Sirenia Vista Park, and Kiwanis Park

-Rotary Park is actively recruiting instructors to teach gardening classes, basket weaving, or any talent related to nature and the outdoors.
-We are also looking for dedicated volunteers who are willing to work outside.
-Please contact us if you are interested.PARK AMENITIES:
+Rotary Park is always looking for instructors to teach classes.
+Gardening of any sort is welcome, or if you have a talent or skill related to nature and the outdoors, give the park office a call to set up an appointment.
+We are also looking for reliable volunteers who are willing to work outside to help maintain the trails & gardens around the building.
+Please contact the park office if you are interested.PARK AMENITIES: